Diseconomies of Scale: Why Software Slows Down as Companies Grow

 In 1975, The Mythical Man-Month nailed it: every new engineer multiplies communication paths.
 Two engineers have one communication channel.
 Five engineers have ten.
 Fifty engineers have 1,225 (using the formula n(n-1)/2).

-This isn't just about meetings (though God knows there are enough of those).
-It's about cognitive load.
+This isn’t just about meetings.
+There are enough of those.
+It’s about cognitive load.
 Mental models.
 Shared understanding.

 That’s not a failure of documentation.
 That’s the physics of complexity.